ScottVandervort/stock-app/README.md

 I only want to show ticker-details, ticker-chart, and ticker-news when a quote is selected so I created a ticker-container and nested the informational components within it.
 When a symbol is selected from ticker-component I plan on adding it to the url as a param ( ex: msft; above ).
 I am using the ActivatedRoute class from the Router Module to "sniff" for the param on the url.
 I only display the quote-container if a symbol exists.
 This link was a lot of help: [Stack Overflow](https://stackoverflow.com/questions/45309131/angular-2-4-how-to-get-route-parameters-in-app-component)

+### 11/08/2018
+Persistance to local storage is going to be managed by a Service.

+#### Setting up Debugging in Visual Studio Code

+I Added configuration/tasks for running/debugging an Angular application in Visual Studio Code.
+Microsoft has some nice "recipes" for configuring Visual Studio Code.
+You can check out the recipe link [here][vs-code Recipes](https://github.com/Microsoft/vscode-recipes/tree/master/Angular-CLI)

+Debugging in Visual Studio Code is nice because it automatically maps the stuff that is running in the browser ( ES5 ) with your soruce code ( Typescript / ES6 ).
+This way you can debug your soruce code directy - not the stuff transpiled by Webpack/Babble.
+It's also nice to be able to write and debug within the same IDE and not have to switch back and forth from Chrome to Visual Studio Code.

+After following the recipes to add the suggested Configurations and Tasks.

+You will need to run "npm start" from the terminal and then run the "ng serve" configuration to debug the application.

+You will need to run "npm run test" from the terminal and then run the "ng test" configuration to debug the application.

+### 11/09/2018

+#### Angular Routing Module Caused AppComponent Test to Fail.

+After implementing Routing and migrating it to a Module I kept getting an error when running my unit tests for the root Component ( appComponent ): "Please provide a value for the APP_BASE_HREF token or add a base element to the document."

+Strangely, the error was NOT occuring at runtime.

+To fix the error I followed [these instructions on the Angular website](https://angular.io/api/common/APP_BASE_HREF).
+The router needs to know which "base url" to use when navigating your routes.

 # Angular Seed